MuhammadShifa/mlops-zoomcamp2025/04-deployment/README.md

   - if a ride starts, then a ride duration predictor will keep updating, there's also a tip predictor.
   - Real-time fraud detection
   - Event-driven predictions

-A seperate README.md is provided for streaming [here](./streaming/README.md)
+A seperate detailed README.md is provided for streaming [here](./streaming/README.md) in streaming.

 ---
 ## [Deploying model as a web-service](web-service)
 #### Steps